erinrwhite/managing-humans/README.md

 The stakes were low - "the web team" was me and a part-time programmer who had been there a long time, knew what he was doing, and understood the environment.

-When he left shortly thereafter, things got real.
+When he left, things got real.
 I had to recruit, hire, train and retain a new person.
-I had to set the direction.
+I had to set the direction for the team and the web.
 Though part of me was excited I was Getting Management Experience(TM), I was mostly just terrified.

 But over the course of 5 years, a revolving door of hirings for part-time and full-time positions, and some foibles, I can say that I am slightly better at managing people than I was in 2010.
 Now I manage two full-time employees who have been here for a spell and haven't quit yet, which to me means success.
-I wouldn't say I'm a fantastic manager, but y'all have already br
+I wouldn't say I'm a fantastic manager, but I've learned a lot.

 ### """managing""" in libraryland